 Microsoft Word 2007 and later use the DOCX file format.
 DOCX files are technically ZIP archives that contain XML and assorted files.
 While DOCX is an open format in principle, the XML it uses is still really complicated.
 PowerGREP can convert DOCX files to plain text so you can easily search through them, without having to deal with the XML.
 PowerGREP can also reconvert its plain text conversion back into the original DOCX file so you can easily search-and-replace through DOCX files.

-To be able to search through Word documents as if they were plain text documents, you need to set the "file formats to convert plain text with" on the File Selector panel to a configuration that converts Word documents to plain text.
+To be able to search through Word documents as if they were plain text documents, you need to set the "file formats to convert to plain text" on the File Selector panel to a configuration that converts Word documents to plain text.
 In the configuration, the option "Use PowerGREP's built-in decoder to convert files to plain text" should be turned on for the file formats "Microsoft Word 95 to 2003 (DOC)" and "Microsoft Word 2007 to 2016".
 Default configurations that use these options are "proprietary formats", "all formats", "attachments & proprietary formats", and "attachments & all formats".

 If you want to search only through Word documents, enter the file mask *.do[ct];*.do[ct][xm] in the "include files" box on the File Selector panel.
 If you leave the "include files" and "exclude files" boxes blank, then PowerGREP searches through the plain text conversion of all file formats enabled by the configuration, as well as through the raw contents of all files that are not recognized as one of those file formats.